MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions-debugger-objects.md

 # Native Debugger Objects in JavaScript Extensions - Debugger Object Details

-This topic describes additional details about the native debugger objects in JavaScript extensions.
+This topic describes additional details about using the native debugger objects in JavaScript extensions.

 Native debugger objects represent various constructs and behaviors of the debugger environment.
 The objects can be passed into (or acquired in) JavaScript extensions to manipulate the state of the debugger.